makicoding/Eat-Da-Burger-Node-Express-Handlebars/README.md

 # Eat-Da-Burger-Node-Express-Handlebars

-Eat-Da-Burger is a burger logger using Node, Express, MySQL, Handlebars and an ORM.
+This is a burger logger app using Node, Express, MySQL, Handlebars and an ORM.

 A user can create and add a burger name in the input box.
 Once the "Add Burger" button is clicked, the burger is added to the MySQL database and appears on the HTML page burger list as a button.